 Planning & ideas

-Riddles for 5 Year Olds: 25 Easy and Fun Riddles With Answers
+Riddles for 5 Year Olds: 40 Easy What Am I?
+Riddles With Answers

 Happy 5-year-old child giggling while trying to solve a simple riddle on a piece of paper at a wooden table.